Knights of Labor: Origins

 As membership expanded, the Knights began to function more as a labor union and less as a secret organization.
 During the 1880s, the Knights of Labor played a massive role in independent and third-party movements.
 Local assemblies began to emphasize cooperative enterprises and initiate strikes to win concessions from employers.
-The Knights of Labor brought together workers of different religions, races, and genders and helped them all create a bond and unify all for the exact cause.
+The Knights of Labor brought together workers of different religions, races, and genders and helped them all create a bond and unify all for the same cause.
 The new leader, Powderly, opposed strikes as a "relic of barbarism", but the size and the diversity of the Knights afforded local assemblies a great deal of autonomy.

 In 1882, the Knights ended their membership rituals and removed the words "Noble Order" from their name.
 This was intended to mollify the concerns of Catholic members and the bishops who wanted to avoid any resemblance to freemasonry.
 Though initially averse to strikes to advance their goals, the Knights did aid various strikes and boycotts.
-The Wabash Railroad strike in 1885 saw Powderly finally adapt and support an eventually successful strike against Jay Gould's Wabash Line after C. A. Hall, a carpenter and Knights member, was fired for attending a meeting in February.
+The Wabash Railroad strike in 1885 became successful thanks to the support of the railroad brotherhoods and communities along the railroad.
+The railroad communities were also able to successfully strike against one of the railroad financiers, Jay Gould.
 The strike included stopping track, yard, engine maintenance, the control or sabotage of equipment, and the occupation of shops and roundhouses.
-Gould met with Powderly and agreed to call off his campaign against the Knights of Labor, which had caused the turmoil originally.
+Gould met with Powderly and told him any strike that is against the Texas and Pacific would be considered as a contest between his order and the laws of land.
 This gave momentum to the Knights and membership surged.
 By 1886, the Knights had more than 700,000 members.

 The Knights' primary demand was for the eight-hour workday.
 They also called for legislation to end child and convict labor as well as a graduated income tax.
 They also supported cooperatives.
 The only woman to hold office in the Knights of Labor, Leonora Barry, worked as an investigator.
 She described the horrific conditions in factories employing women and children.
 These reports made Barry the first person to collect national statistics on the American working woman.
+In 1887, 65,000 women joined the labor movement, which represented about 10 percent of the Knights' total membership.

 Powderly and the Knights tried to avoid divisive political issues, but in the early 1880s, many Knights had become followers of Henry George's ideology known now as Georgism.
 In 1883, Powderly officially recommended George's book and announced his support of "single tax" on land values.
 During the New York mayoral election of 1886, Powderly was able to successfully push the organization towards the favor of Henry George.
 In 1886, the Knights became of the part of the short lived United Labor Party, an alliance of labor organizations formed in support of George's campaign in the 1886 New York City mayoral election.